 - Share Zap: share the Zap with your team.

 - Move to Folder: select a folder to move the Zap to.
 Learn more about organizing your Zaps in folders.

 - Task History: open the task history for this Zap.

-- Copy: create a duplicate of the Zap that you can edit.
+- Copy: create a copy of the Zap that you can edit.

 - Trash: move the Zap to trash.
 Zaps will remain in trash for 30 days before they are permanently deleted.

-On the My Zaps page, you can search for Zaps by using the search box in the upper left.
-You can search by the name of your Zap, or type in the name of the app used in your Zap.
+- In the upper left, use the search box to search for Zaps.
+You can search by the name of your Zap or the names of the apps used in your Zap.

-Draft Zaps are Zaps that you've started to build in the editor, but you haven't finished setting up or turned on yet.
-These can appear within any folder on the My Zaps page, in the Drafts section.
+Draft Zaps are Zaps that you've started to create in the editor, but that haven't been finished setting up or turned on yet.
+Draft Zaps can appear in any folder on the Zaps page, in the Drafts section.

 Zaps that are moved to trash will remain there for 30 days before they are permanently deleted.
 To restore Zaps in trash: